 True, I was afraid.
 I have brothers and I know about the strength of men, even small men, and this was not a small man.

-From behind me, down the steps a good looking, trim, smaller man, came rushing down “Say!
-Maybe you would like to pick on a man instead of kids and women.”
+"Say!
+Maybe you would like to pick on a man instead of kids and women."
 There was a fire and strength about this wiry looking person.
 His hair was dark and curly and as he ran his hand through it almost as if was readying himself for a challenge.
-His stance was sure, as if to say, “Just come on over here.”
+His stance was sure, as if to say, "Just come on over here."

 The incident was sobering as far as I was concerned.
 It made me think.
 It was too much to try to keep my son confined to an apartment but as I had feared he was at risk and the reality of this happening confirmed my fears.
-My thoughts had not gone to adults harming him but there was a fear of the bigger boys who ran wild about the place.
+My thoughts went to adults harming him but there was a fear of the bigger boys who ran wild about the place, too.
 In a few days these were the one’s to make us decide to look for something out of the Garland area possibly into the countryside.
 Their threats and jerking of my son about while he was playing gave me reason to believe there was, indeed, a dangerous situation which potentially could be harmful.

 This was only the beginning of my learning how my children around Rhonda would be persecuted.
 It was a strange thing.
 Individuals couldn’t come up against her personally but they could attack her brother, my son, or later on, her younger sister.
-How my other children managed to survive not only the small people who troubled them but later, greater forces from above was sometimes a desperate situation.
+How my other children managed to survive not only with the small people who troubled them but later, greater forces from above caused sometimes a desperate situation.
 The attacks on my well children became a harder issue to confront than my daughter’s disability.
 It was more insidious and cruel.

 “Shall we do some driving in the country to see if we can find anything?”
 Rodney was as willing as I was to get out of the high dollar location and even though it was beautiful the place was no longer for us.